Project Estimator Must-Have Resume Skills and Keywords

 Common Keywords on Project Estimator Resumes

 Both employer job listings and resumes from people who’ve held the role of Project Estimator tend to always include skills and requirements found in this list.
-Whether you’ve only got Estimating, Project Management, Detail Oriented, Accuracy, Vendor Management, Technical, Blueprint Reading, Documentation, Construction Management, Proposal Writing, Collaboration, Cost Estimating, Analysis, MS Office, Customer Service, Scheduling, Submittals or Microsoft Excel in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Detail Oriented, Estimating, Project Management, Accuracy, Vendor Management, Technical, Collaboration, Documentation, Construction Management, Proposal Writing, Cost Estimating, Blueprint Reading, Analysis, MS Office, Customer Service, Scheduling, Submittals or Microsoft Excel in your background and experience, make sure to highlight the term prominently on your resume.
 As a job seeker you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Project Estimator.

 Uncommon Keywords on Project Estimator Job Descriptions

-Employer job listings rarely list Civil Engineering, AutoCAD or OSHA Standards as important skills or qualifications in Project Estimator job descriptions.
+Employer job listings rarely list Civil Engineering or AutoCAD as important skills or qualifications in Project Estimator job descriptions.
 Nevertheless, job seekers mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Project Estimator role may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Estimating, Project Management, Detail Oriented, Accuracy, Vendor Management, Technical and Blueprint Reading.
+The most common important skills required by employers are Detail Oriented, Estimating, Project Management, Accuracy, Vendor Management, Technical and Collaboration.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a job as a Project Estimator, suggesting that having these keywords on a resume are important for success as a Project Estimator.
-Additionally, employer Project Estimator job descriptions list Dry Wall Hanging as a desirable experience, even though Dry Wall Hanging appears 4.29 times less on resumes, suggesting that it's worth considering including this keyword if you possess the experience.
+Additionally, employer Project Estimator job descriptions list Innovation as a desirable experience, even though Innovation appears 2.68 times less on resumes, suggesting that it's worth considering including this keyword if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Civil Engineering, AutoCAD and OSHA Standards may be something to reconsider.
-These 3 terms appear 2.77, 3.72 and 4.49 times less frequently, respectively, than in job descriptions for a Project Estimator role.
-This indicates that highlighting any of these keywords on your resume may not be a great way to impress a potential employer.
+Our analysis suggests that highlighting too prominently terms like Civil Engineering and AutoCAD may be something to reconsider.
+These two terms appear 0.37 and 0.27 times less often than in job descriptions for a Project Estimator role.
+This indicates that highlighting either of these keywords on your resume may not be a great way to impress a potential employer.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Project Estimator.
 Make sure to include a strong showing for the following keywords on your resume: